1Copenut/c3-eleventy/src/posts/blog-post.md

 ---
-pageTitle: Continuum Design.
+title: Continuum Design.
 Back Again!
 ---

 This is a paragraph of text.